Elections and Voter Registration

 Once enrolled in a party, you must stay in that party for at least three (3) months.

-Unenrolled - May select either a Dem. or Rep. ballot
+> Unenrolled - May select either a Democratic, Republican, or another party ballot if they are available.

 WE NOW HAVE AN ABSENTEE BALLOT DROP BOX!
 It is located at the main entrance of the Town Office.